jacerider/fett/README.md

 First, you will need to install NodeJS.

-Install gulp and bower with 'npm install -g gulp bower' from the command line.
+Install gulp and bower with the following from the command line.
 On some setups, sudo may be required.

+    npm install -g gulp bower

-From the parent (fett) theme directory, enter 'bower install' in the command line.
+From the fett theme directory, enter the following in the command line.
 This will pull in the component assets for Fett.
 These are referenced includes from the KAST theme for you - no need to copy them into the KAST/subthemes.

+    bower install

 Create a subtheme.
-See the BUILD A THEME WITH DRUSH section below on how to do that.
+See the *Build a theme with Drush* section below on how to do that.

 ## Build a theme with Drush

-It is highly encouraged to use Drush to generate a sub theme for editing.
-Do not edit the parent 'neato' theme!
+It is highly encouraged to use Drush to generate a sub theme for editing. **Do not edit the parent 'fett' theme!** Enter the following drush command:

-  1. Enable the Fett theme and set as default.
-You can unset it as default after you are done step 2.
-  2. Enter the drush command: drush ngt [THEMENAME] [Description !Optional]
+     drush fett [THEMENAME] [Description !Optional]

 ## Subtheme Setup